papis/papis/doc/source/plugins.rst

         return None

-Finally, to install the plugin and have it recognized by the extension system that papis uses, it needs to be added to ``pyproject.toml``.
+Finally, to install the plugin and have it recognized by the extension system that Papis uses, it needs to be added to ``pyproject.toml``.
 This can be done with extending the ``papis.downloader`` entrypoint as follows

 .. code:: toml